ticket721/erc2280/README.md

 ### Discussion

-My goal is to make a specification that can get broadly adopted in order to start working on relay networks for `mTKN`s.
+My goal is to make a specification that can get broadly adopted in order to start working on relay networks for `ERC2280` implementations.
 There is no point in developing these relays if I'm the only one agreeing with this spec.
 So please, help this standard come to life by giving your point of view, ideas and remarks [here](https://github.com/ethereum/EIPs/issues/2281).

 ### Copyright